Data upload

 Data source

-Select an EMR Hive data source (Alibaba Cloud instance mode) in your region that is bound to the current workspace.
+Select an EMR Hive data source (Alibaba Cloud instance mode) associated with the current workspace in the current region.

 Destination table